-Sperm counts per unit volume or per ejaculate remain the same, but the proportion of immature sperm present rises age; the most sexually active men in their 70s were also highly sexually active in their 20s.
+Sperm counts per unit volume or per ejaculate remain the same, but the proportion of immature sperm present rises with age.

 Prostate gland enlargement is common in men over age 60.
 Sexual daydreams lower in frequency and intensity with age and they virtually disappear after age 65.